-Fall is usually a critical period for grizzly bears as they strive to pack on plenty of fat.
+Fall is a critical period for grizzly bears as they strive to pack plenty of fat.
 They also use this time to stock up on energy to take them through the winter season.

 The amount of food gradually dwindles, succumbing to frost.
 Bears that live on the coast tend to feed on the spawning salmon that provides them with much-needed proteins and fats.